Completed 23 March 2026

 was long overdue.

-Although the project is not finished, as of today (18 Nov 2025) it is sufficiently stable and useful that I've let it go live.
-The navigation bar and drop-down menus are now in place at the top of every page, and although the display-adaptivity is not perfect, it is definitely an improvement.
+While there is always the possibility of additional tweaking, the main goals have been achieved.
+In particular, a navigation bar and drop-down menus are now in place at the top of every page, and although the display-adaptivity is not perfect, it is definitely an improvement.

 On mobile phones (in portrait mode), removing the frame has helped reclaim valuable horizontal space, although you may still need to do some pinch-zooming to make it readable.

-On a desktop, you'll notice that the lines of text do not stretch out as you widen the browser window.
-The stretching stops once the display is wide enough to display a reasonable amount of text per line.
+On a desktop, you'll notice that once the browser window is wide enough, the width of the text remains fixed.
 This allows for the best of both worlds -- a wide browser window will be better for displaying the many 16x9 landscape photographs posted here while at the same time keeping the dimensions of displayed text appropriate.